nasrin567/sql-data-analytics-project/README.md

-# SQL Data Analytics Project
+# 📊 End-to-End SQL Data Analytics Project

 ## 📌 Overview
-A comprehensive SQL data analytics project focused on data exploration, transformation, and reporting.
-This project demonstrates how to analyze structured data using SQL and apply data warehousing concepts.
+A comprehensive end-to-end SQL data analytics project focused on data exploration, transformation, and reporting.

+This project demonstrates how to analyze structured data using SQL and implement data warehousing concepts (Bronze, Silver, Gold layers).

-It includes multiple datasets and SQL scripts to perform real-world business analysis such as customer segmentation, sales trends, and performance metrics.
+It includes real-world business analysis such as customer segmentation, sales trends, and performance evaluation.

 ---
 ## 📊 Data Analytics Workflow